Phase d’Ordres & d’Initiative

 Donner un ordre

 Roll 2D6 (i.e., roll two dice and add the results to get a score of between 2 and 12).
-If the score is equal to or less than the character’s Command value then the unit has received its order and can move full pace.
-If the score is more than the character’s Command value then the unit has not received its order and can move only half pace (see Movement).
+If the score is equal to or less than the character’s Command value then the unit has received its order and can move full pace (see Movement distances).
+If the score is more than the character’s Command value then the unit has not received its order.
+If this is the unit’s first order then it can move only half pace.
 This represents unit’s commanders being able to act on their own to some limited extent.

 Order sequence